What is the New Drug For Alcoholism?

 Many who work in the alcoholism treatment 'industry' have misgivings about a 'magic pill'

 for alcoholism, and believe it to be far too complex a condition to be cured by a medication.

 The general consensus among those working in the alcoholism field is that behavioral, environmental and psychosocial changes have to be made by the individual in order to control his or her alcoholism.
 An alcoholic cure is a pipe-dream (at least in their opinion).

 Advantages Of Nalmefene

-This new drug for alcoholism provides an innovative way in treating the disease and resolves the known downsides of existing alcoholism treatment programs.
+A recent treatment option in alcohol dependence treatment, Nalmefene provides an innovative way in treating the disease and resolves the known downsides of existing alcoholism treatment programs.
 It eliminates the need for alcohol abstinence

 for patients and helps them control their cravings and reduce their alcohol consumption.

 One of the main strengths of this drug appears be that it would encourage more alcoholics to get treatment

 Many alcohol dependents are unwilling to do something about their problem because they cannot envisage a life without alcohol.
 Nalmefene removes this obstacle, since it does not require total abstinence.